Hokuten85/XICamera/XICamera.Ashita/resources/README.md

 The following parameters are supported:

 - d/distance # -- will change the camera distance
+- b/battle #   -- will change the camera distance
 - h/help       -- print this text

-These commands all support a short first letter version (d/h).
+These commands all support a short first letter version (d/b/h).
-Changes made with distance will be reflected in `XIPivot.xml`.

-## Limitations

-Normal camera behavior will very slightly depending on character movement.
-While the addon is on, the camera's ability to automatically trail behind you diminishes.
-You will stay in frame, but the camera doesn't swing behind you in the direction that you are running.

 ## Disclaimer